Anthrocon/www/content/Dealers & Artists/Tax Guide/index.md

 ## Applying for a new PA Tax License:

-- Go to MyPath: <https://mypath.pa.gov/> and find the “Pennsylvania Online Business Tax Registration” link under the “Registration” header, here:
+- {{< img src="image1.png" float="right" hint="text" >}}Go to MyPath: <https://mypath.pa.gov/> and find the “Pennsylvania Online Business Tax Registration” link under the “Registration” header, here:
-  {{< img src="image1.png" float="right" hint="text" >}}
-- Select “Business Tax Registration” to move to the next step
+- Select “Business Tax Registration” to move to the next step.
 - Review the information as needed and select “Next” in the bottom right hand corner.
 - Enter your business information in the appropriate boxes.
 If you are unsure as to what type of business you should apply as, please call MyPath for clarification.
 - Enter your address and click “Verify Address” when prompted and hit Next.